-The capital management activity involves all the policies and choices necessary to define the size of capital and the optimum combination between different alternate capitalization instruments, so as to ensure that the amount of capital and related ratios are consistent with the risk profile assumed observe regulatory requirements.
-From this standpoint, Group-wide capital management has become increasingly more fundamental and strategic, taking into account that the quality and sizing of capital resources of the individual companies belonging to the Group are defined as part of the more general objectives of the Group itself.
 Following the implementation of the "Basel 3" regulatory framework, Pillar 1 was strengthened through a more harmonised definition of capital as well as higher capital requirements.
 In the face of more stringent capital requirements that more accurately reflect the potential risk of certain activities (e.g. securitisations and trading book), a definition of higher quality capital has been added, essentially focused on common equity.
 Capital reserves are added to this definition, which function is to conserve primary capital, provide counter-cyclical buffers, and hedge against greater losses for systemically important financial institutions.
 These reserves are envisaged at the discretion of Supervisory Authorities, net of the mandatory capital conservation buffer of 2.5%.

 In addition to the system of capital requirements aimed at covering credit, counterparty, market and operational risk, there is now a plan to introduce leverage caps (including off-balance sheet exposures) as a backstop to capital requirements based on risk and to reduce excessive leverage across the system.

-"Basel 3" also introduces new liquidity risk monitoring requirements and tools which focus on short-term liquidity resilience (Liquidity Coverage Ratio - LCR) and longer term structural balance (Net Stable Funding Ratio - NSFR) as well as providing standards for liquidity risk management and monitoring at both individual and system-wide level.
+The new regulatory framework also introduces new liquidity risk monitoring requirements and tools which focus on short-term liquidity resilience (Liquidity Coverage Ratio - LCR) and longer term structural balance (Net Stable Funding Ratio - NSFR) as well as providing standards for liquidity risk management and monitoring at both individual and system-wide level.